jmarron7/jesusmarron.com-v2/src/content/posts/2025-02-19-odin-boids-simulation.md

 ## Final Thoughts

+When I first started this project, I thought that I would have to do a lot of manual memory management but that wasn't the case at all since no entities are being added or removed during runtime.
 The whole thing is a single file, about 200 lines long.
-I’m happy with it the way that it is and am looking forward to recreating other similar simulations.
+I’m happy with it the way that it is and am looking forward to recreating other similar simulations in Odin and other languages.
 If you’re interested, check out the [GitHub repo](https://github.com/jmarron7/odin-boids).